kluctl/www-kluctl.io/content/en/docs/reference/kluctl-project/_index.md

 secretsConfig:
   secretSets:
     - name: prod
-      sources:
+      vars:
         # This file should not be part of version control!
-        - path: .secrets-prod.yml
+        - file: .secrets-prod.yaml
     - name: non-prod
-      sources:
+      vars:
         # This file should not be part of version control!
-        - path: .secrets-non-prod.yml
+        - file: .secrets-non-prod.yaml
 ```

 ## Allowed fields

-Please check the sub-sections of this section to see which fields are allowed at the root level of `.kluctl.yml`.
+Please check the sub-sections of this section to see which fields are allowed at the root level of `.kluctl.yaml`.

 ## Separating kluctl projects and deployment projects

-As seen in the `.kluctl.yml` documentation, deployment projects can exist in other repositories then the kluctl project.
+As seen in the `.kluctl.yaml` documentation, deployment projects can exist in other repositories then the kluctl project.
 This is a desired pattern in some circumstances, for example when you want to share a single deployment project with
 multiple teams that all manage their own clusters.
 This way each team can have its own minimalistic kluctl project which
 points to the deployment project and the teams clusters configuration.